freedomofpress/encryption-works/encryption_works.md

 ### PGP Isn't Just For Email

 While PGP is often used for email encryption, nothing stops you from using it to encrypt anything and publish it using any medium.
-You can post PGP encrypted messages on blogs, social networks, and forums.
+You can post PGP-encrypted messages on blogs, social networks, and forums.

-For example, Wired journalist Kevin Poulsen [published a PGP encrypted message on Wired's website](http://www.wired.com/threatlevel/2013/06/signed-bda0df3c/) intended for Edward Snowden to read the same week his name was made public.
+For example, Wired journalist Kevin Poulsen [published a PGP-encrypted message on Wired's website](http://www.wired.com/threatlevel/2013/06/signed-bda0df3c/) intended for Edward Snowden to read the same week his name was made public.
 Snowden's alleged public key was [published](http://pgp.mit.edu/pks/lookup?search=edward+snowden) on a keyserver under a Hushmail email address.

 As long as Wired has a copy of Snowden's real public key, only someone in possession of Snowden's secret key can decrypt this message.